-- 6.16 The Council's spatial development strategy identifies an infrastructure led approach to growth.
-Bloor Homes agrees that additional growth is required in an area of search for urban extensions on the western edge of the Green Belt with the plan period and beyond and that non-Green Belt options available are insufficient to address housing need. - 6.17 Green Belt release is justified and further allocations should be identified within the area of search along the western edge of the Black Country.
+- 4.16 The Council's spatial development strategy identifies an infrastructure led approach to growth.
+Bloor Homes agrees that additional growth is required in an area of search for urban extensions on the western edge of the Green Belt with the plan period and beyond and that non-Green Belt options available are insufficient to address housing need. - 4.17 Green Belt release is justified.